Rafaelab1227/NM-UNDER-FRTB/README.md

 # "Non-modellability under the Fundamental Review of the Trading Book (FRTB) framework."

-This public repository was created to publish the programming codes for the study "Non-modellability under the Fundamental Review of the Trading Book (FRTB) framework." writed as the Master Thesis for the degree "Master in Statistics for Data Science"
+This public repository was created to publish the programming codes for the study "Non-modellability under the Fundamental Review of the Trading Book (FRTB) framework." written as the Master Thesis for the degree "Master in Statistics for Data Science"

 **Author: Rafaela Becerra**